 The outcome of interest for the primary analysis will be SARS-CoV-2 detection in patients hospitalized with SARI symptoms.
-SARS-CoV-2 infection should be laboratory-confirmed by Real-Time Polymerase Chain Reaction (RT-PCR).
-As the SARS-CoV-2 testing practices might change over time, the requirement of confirmation by PCR might be revisited.
+SARS-CoV-2 infection should be laboratory-confirmed by Real-Time Polymerase Chain Reaction (RT-PCR) or another RMA amplification system with at least the same sensitivity as RT-

+PCR (e.g. TMA).
+As the SARS-CoV-2 testing practices might change over time, the test requirement for confirmation of COVID-19 disease might be revisited.
 The impact of such revisions on the potential for disease misclassification will be considered.